DragonRidersUnite/book/src/01-hello-dragon.md

 Back to making the game.
 Okay, yeah, you changed a string and it changed what was displayed.
 That's neat.
 But let's hit reset and do it ourselves.

 I want you to delete the code in `mygame/app/main.rb`.
 Select it all and delete it.
 Yup, I know, the blank canvas is a challenge.
-But you need to start writing the code yourself in order to learn and build your mental muscle memory.
+But you need to start writing the code yourself in order to learn.
 So go ahead and type out each line below into your `main.rb`.

 ``` ruby
 def tick args